arkennia/bg3modresources/docs/creating/guides/templategen.md

   -t          use this option if you will be adding textures.
   -s          use this if you will be using script extender.
 ```

 dest is the folder you want it to create the template in.
 The -i option adds the folder and files needed for dealign with icons.
 The -t option adds *basic* folders/files for textures, obviously your specific use will likely need more folders and files.
 The -s option adds the basic files and folders for a mod that uses the script extender

 ### Example Usage

-`python templategen.py -its Template .`
+`python templategen.py -its TemplateMod .`

 Will create the following structure in the current directory.